Government of Memphis, Tennessee

-Memphis, Tennessee is governed by a mayor and thirteen city council members.
+The government of Memphis, Tennessee consists of a mayor and thirteen city council members.
 Since 1995, as a result of a legal challenge, all council members are elected from nine geographic districts.
 Seven are single-member districts and two have three representatives each.

-City government
+Executive branch

+Mayor

+The Mayor of Memphis is the chief executive officer of the city.
+Mayors serve four-year terms.
+The current mayor is Paul Young, who took office on January 1, 2024.
+The previous mayor was Jim Strickland.